 Now in need of diapers and formula, he toured as FOH engineer and road manager for Tom “Luke Duke” Wopat.
 He worked for Gibson Guitar in marketing.
 Mike worked directly with the USA line for about three years, managing the creation of their first online presences.
 Additionally, he worked with Pink Floyd, The Eagles, Scorpions, Aerosmith, Jimmy Page, and too many to mention, really.

 In 1992 he met producer and engineer Fred Bogert.
-Fred moved into 30 Music Square West’s RCA Studio C room.
-He put the first digital hard disk system in Nashville.
+Fred moved into 30 Music Square West’s RCA Studio C room, in the building where Mike’s publishing company was located.
+Fred had the first digital hard disk recording system in Nashville.
 With Mike having a publishing office down the hall, he was all too happy to start working with Fred.

 He started recording Ticket to Fly, in 1992.
 Later he brought in Jorma Kaukonen, Bob Welch, Joe Louis Walker, Merl Saunders, Dennis Robbins, and other friends.
 In 1995, he got the invitation to move to San Francisco to start a book publishing company with MIX Magazine.
 In San Francisco, Merl Saunders, began to mentor him after encouraging him to make the move west.